England, where I was born and raised, is bursting with grand stories of historical adventures and oddities.

 From the earliest days of my development, I was inspired by, and then became friends with Terry Virgo, who was leading a local church team in Brighton.
 My friendship with Terry has deeply shaped my life, launched my family into a global adventure, and he continues to inspire me to try and serve others sensitively with a blend of theological depth and faith-filled expectation.

-During the past 30 years my primary work has involved serving and strengthening local churches, and helping them serve the communities in which they have been planted.
+During the past 32 years my primary work has involved serving and strengthening local churches, and helping them serve the communities in which they have been planted.
 I am now based, with my wife and our children in the stunning city of Cape Town, South Africa and thrilled to be part of a large, multi-racial church that has a big heart for the poor.
+Together we lead a thriving new congregation in the trendiest street in the city, Kloof Street!

 He who is and who was and who is to come!